-15 Eligibility of arbitrators
+Eligibility of arbitrators

-Are there any restrictions as to who may act as an arbitrator?
+17 Are there any restrictions as to who may act as an arbitrator?
 Would any contractually stipulated requirement for arbitrators based on nationality, religion or gender be recognised by the courts in your jurisdiction?

 The general principle is that an arbitrator is required to have the relevant experience and competence.
 However, parties are given the power to appoint any persons to act as arbitrators, regardless of their experience or nationality.
-Even though the Ghana Arbitration Centre or Alternative Dispute Centre and the National Labour Commission are mandated to keep a list of qualified mediators and arbitrators, there is nothing in the law that suggests that parties to an arbitration dispute cannot appoint arbitrators outside that list.
+Even though arbitral institutions are mandated to keep a list of qualified mediators and arbitrators, there is nothing in the law that suggests that parties to an arbitration dispute cannot appoint arbitrators outside that list.